-With degrees in political science and law, Larry Brown, President of one of Canada's largest unions, has a wide range of experience to draw on, having spent over 3 decades honing skills in government, public administration, labour relations, teaching and legal issues.
+With degrees in political science and law, Larry Brown is the President of one of Canada's largest unions, the National Union of Public and General Employees (NUPGE), of which the NSGEU is a Component.
+Larry has a wide range of experience to draw on, having spent over 3 decades honing skills in government, public administration, labour relations, teaching and legal issues.

-Born in southern Saskatchewan and raised on a farm there, Brown began his interest in social issues while at the University of Saskatchewan, where he served as secretary to the student union and president of the Saskatchewan Federation of Students.
+Born in southern Saskatchewan and raised on a farm there, Brown began his interest in social issues while at the University of Saskatchewan, where he served as secretary to the student union and President of the Saskatchewan Federation of Students.

-In 2016, Brown was elected as President of the National Union.
+In 1986, he was elected as Secretary-Treasurer of NUPGE.
+In 2016, Larry was elected as President of the National Union.

 He has written and spoken extensively about public finances, debt and deficit issues, the changes in federal-provincial financing, public sector restructuring and the resulting changes in the economic and political structures of Canada that have occurred in the last decade.

 Brown is married to television journalist Tricia MacDonald.
 The father of 3 children, he and his family reside in Ottawa.